Optimal Scheduling for Interference Mitigation by Range Information

 The three proposed algorithms performs better than CDMA or orthogonalization by scheduling one node for maximum path delay in the network.
-As demonstrated in Fig.~\ref{fig:Performance_outliers}, the performance gains are higher, if the network have few outliers in them.
+As demonstrated in Fig.~\ref{fig:Performance_outliers}, the performance gains are higher, if the networks have few outliers in them.
 Each of the proposed algorithms has a clear edge over others depending on the type of the network.
 For example, TSP performs better than IPA and CA for general networks, however, when the network is geometrically larger in relation to the path equivalent message length, $\mathcal{L}$, then IPA performs better than the TSP and CA as suggested by Fig.\ref{fig:Performance_no_outliers_scaled}.
 IPA never performs worse than the convex algorithm.
-From the simulation results, it appears that the IPA will give same solution as the CA in the worst case scenario, however, the formal proof is not known to the authors.
+From the simulation results, it appears that the IPA will give the same solution as the CA in the worst case scenario, however, the formal proof is not known to the authors.
 The proposed methods assumes full connectivity, extending the methods for a partially connected network is a topic of further research.

 Table \ref{tab:summary} summarizes the average complexities of the algorithms.
 For IPA and TSP, the worst case complexities are not known and for CA, the worst case and the average case complexities are same.
 Thus, IPA and TSP may not be useful in networks where real-time guarantees are needed for the schedule computations.
 The impact of the synchronization and range errors on the algorithms are studied.
 As expected, the tighter schedules are more susceptible to the interference due to the imperfect ranging and synchronization.
-Typical system design involves, first packing the transmissions as closely as possible to have low report cycle using the algorithms discussed and then increase guard interval, $\epsilon$, to decrease the interference as illustrated in Fig.~\ref{fig:Performance_Jitter_Range_withEpcilon}.
+Typical system design involves, first packing the transmissions as closely as possible to have low report cycle using the algorithms discussed and then increasing the guard interval, $\epsilon$, to decrease the interference as illustrated in Fig.~\ref{fig:Performance_Jitter_Range_withEpcilon}.